 We will analyze the bobcat data using both one-way ANOVA and the analogous randomization test, comparing the parasite intensities for male vs. female cats.
-The SAS program below first generates a graph showing the mean intensities for both sexes, then conducts a standard one-way ANOVA.
-We see that the mean intensity for male bobcats is higher than females (Fig. 16.7), and the ANOVA shows this difference is significant ($F{1,65} = 5.50, P = 0.0221$).
+The SAS program below first generates a graph showing the mean intensities for both sexes, then conducts a standard one-way ANOVA (Fig. 16.14, 16.15).
+We see that the mean intensity for male bobcats was higher than females, and the ANOVA showed this difference was significant ($F{1.65} = 5.50, P = 0.0221$).

 The program then uses two SAS macro programs to conduct the randomization test (Cassell 2002).
-SAS macros are chunks of code that are used to carry out custom calculations, ones not available in standard SAS procedures (SAS Institute Inc. 2014c).
-They are inserted into a main program through the use of %include statements, which point to the file locations of the macros.
-Note that the percent sign (%) in tells SAS that a particular line contains macro code.
+SAS macros are chunks of code that are used to carry out custom calculations, ones not available in standard SAS procedures (SAS Institute Inc. 2016b).
+They are inserted into a main program through the use of %include statements, which point to the file locations of the macros on the user's computer.
+Note that the percent sign (%) tells SAS that a particular line contains macro code.
 The first macro, %rand_gen.sas, is used to generate the desired number of random permutations of the data.
 Once the macro is included in the program, it can be called using the following arguments.
 The input data set is specified using the indata=parasites statement, while the output data set specified by outdata=outrand contains all the randomizations.
 The statement numreps=5000 sets the number of randomizations, with the dependent variable specified by depvar=nematodes.